changeworld/azure-docs.ja-jp/articles/iot-suite/iot-suite-overview.md

      ms.date="08/09/2016"
      ms.author="dobett"/>

-# Azure IoT Suite とは
+# <a name="what-is-azure-iot-suite?"></a>What is Azure IoT Suite?

-Azure IoT (モノのインターネット) サービスには、さまざまな機能が用意されています。このエンタープライズ クラスのサービスを使用すると、次の操作を実行できます。
+The Azure internet of things (IoT) services offer a broad range of capabilities.
+These enterprise grade services enable you to:

-- デバイスからデータを収集する
+- Collect data from devices
-- インモーション データ ストリームを分析する
+- Analyze data streams in-motion
-- 大規模なデータ セットを格納して照会する
+- Store and query large data sets
-- リアルタイム データと履歴データを表示する
+- Visualize both real-time and historical data
-- バックオフィス システムと統合する
+- Integrate with back-office systems

-これらの機能を提供するため、Azure IoT Suite では、複数の Azure サービスとカスタム拡張機能が*構成済みソリューション*としてパッケージ化されています。構成済みソリューションは、一般的な IoT ソリューション パターンの基本実装です。このソリューションを使用すると、IoT ソリューションの提供に必要な時間を短縮できます。[IoT ソフトウェア開発キット][lnk-sdks]を使用し、独自の要件を満たすためにこのソリューションをカスタマイズして拡張することができます。新しい IoT ソリューションを開発する場合は、例やテンプレートとしてこのソリューションを使用することもできます。
+To deliver these capabilities, Azure IoT Suite packages together multiple Azure services with custom extensions as *preconfigured solutions*.
+These preconfigured solutions are base implementations of common IoT solution patterns that help to reduce the time you take to deliver your IoT solutions.
+Using the [IoT software development kits][lnk-sdks], you can customize and extend these solutions to meet your own requirements.
+You can also use these solutions as examples or templates when you are developing new IoT solutions.

-次のビデオで、Azure IoT Suite の概要について説明します。
+The following video provides an introduction to Azure IoT Suite:

 > [AZURE.VIDEO azurecon-2015-introducing-the-microsoft-azure-iot-suite]

-## Azure IoT Suite の Azure IoT サービス
+## <a name="azure-iot-services-in-azure-iot-suite"></a>Azure IoT services in Azure IoT Suite

-通常、構成済みソリューションでは次のサービスが使用されます。
+The preconfigured solutions typically use the following services:

-- Azure IoT Suite の中核となるものは [Azure IoT Hub][lnk-iot-hub] サービスです。このサービスは、デバイスからクラウドへ、およびクライアントからデバイスへのメッセージング機能を提供し、クラウドや他の主要な IoT Suite サービスに対するゲートウェイとして機能します。このサービスを使用すると、デバイスから大規模にメッセージを受信し、デバイスにコマンドを送信することができます。
+- Core to Azure IoT Suite is the [Azure IoT Hub][lnk-iot-hub] service.
+This service provides the device-to-cloud and cloud-to-device messaging capabilities and acts as the gateway to the cloud and the other key IoT Suite services.
+The service enables you to receive messages from your devices at scale, and send commands to your devices.

-- [Azure Stream Analytics][lnk-asa] には、インモーション データ分析機能があります。IoT Suite は、このサービスを利用して、受信テレメトリを処理し、集計を実行してイベントを検出します。また、事前構成されたソリューションは、ストリーム分析を使用して、メタデータやデバイスからのコマンド応答などのデータを含む情報メッセージも処理します。ソリューションでは、Stream Analytics を使用し、デバイスからのメッセージを処理して他のサービスに配信します。
+- [Azure Stream Analytics][lnk-asa] provides in-motion data analysis.
+IoT Suite leverages this service to process incoming telemetry, perform aggregation, and detect events.
+The preconfigured solutions also use stream analytics to process informational messages that contain data such as metadata or command responses from devices.
+The solutions use Stream Analytics to process the messages from your devices and deliver those messages to other services.

-- [Azure Storage][lnk-azure-storage] と [Azure DocumentDB][lnk-document-db] には、データ ストレージ機能があります。構成済みソリューションでは、BLOB ストレージを使用してテレメトリを保存し、分析に使用することができます。ソリューションでは、DocumentDB を使用してデバイスのメタデータを格納し、ソリューションのデバイス管理機能を有効にします。
+- [Azure Storage][lnk-azure-storage] and [Azure DocumentDB][lnk-document-db] provide the data storage capabilities.
+The preconfigured solutions use blob storage to store telemetry and to make it available for analysis.
+The solutions use DocumentDB to store device metadata and enable the device management capabilities of the solutions.

-- [Azure Web Apps][lnk-web-apps] と [Microsoft Power BI][lnk-power-bi] には、データ仮想化機能があります。Power BI は柔軟なので、IoT Suite データを使用する独自の対話型ダッシュボードをすばやく構築できます。
+- [Azure Web Apps][lnk-web-apps] and [Microsoft Power BI][lnk-power-bi] provide the data visualization capabilities.
+The flexibility of Power BI enables you to quickly build your own interactive dashboards that use IoT Suite data.

-一般的な IoT ソリューションのアーキテクチャの概要については、「[Microsoft Azure とモノのインターネット (IoT)][iot-suite-what-is-azure-iot]」を参照してください。
+For an overview of the architecture of a typical IoT solution, see [Microsoft Azure and the Internet of Things (IoT)][iot-suite-what-is-azure-iot].

-## 構成済みのソリューション
+## <a name="preconfigured-solutions"></a>Preconfigured solutions

-IoT Suite には構成済みソリューションが含まれており、そのソリューションを使用すると、Azure IoT Suite で実現できる一般的な IoT シナリオ (*リモート監視*、*予測的なメンテナンス*など) をすぐに始めて、調べることができます。これらのソリューションを Azure サブスクリプションにデプロイし、完全なエンドツーエンドの IoT シナリオを実行することができます。
+IoT Suite includes preconfigured solutions that enable you to quickly get started with and to explore the common IoT scenarios, such as *Remote monitoring* and *Predictive maintenance*, that Azure IoT Suite makes possible.
+You can deploy these solutions to your Azure subscription and then run a complete, end-to-end IoT scenario.

-## 次のステップ
+## <a name="next-steps"></a>Next steps

-これで、IoT Suite で実行できる内容の概要と、主要なコンポーネントを把握できました。次は、[Azure IoT Suite の構成済みソリューションの概要][lnk-what-are-preconfig]に関するページを参照して、IoT Suite の構成済みソリューションの詳細について学習しましょう。
+Now that you have an overview of what IoT Suite can do and what are its main components, you can learn more about the preconfigured solutions in IoT Suite, see [What are the Azure IoT preconfigured solutions?][lnk-what-are-preconfig]

 [lnk-sdks]: https://azure.microsoft.com/documentation/articles/iot-hub-sdks-summary/
 [lnk-iot-hub]: https://azure.microsoft.com/documentation/services/iot-hub/